 After many months of customer feedback, research and software redesign, we’ve released a major upgrade to the Arizona sales tax report.
 So major, in fact, that the layout looks almost exactly the same.

-1. Arizona counties, when calculated tax owed, include both the 5.6% state and the local county transaction privilege tax (i.e. sales tax.)
+2. Arizona counties, when calculating tax owed, include both the 5.6% state and the local county tax (i.e. sales tax.)
 Well, now, so does our sales tax report, on both the Actual and Expected views.